Global Philanthropy Program

 Students will spend approximately three weeks in India during the 2015 Winter Term providing direct, project assistance to a pre-selected group of poverty-focused social enterprises and NGOs, including customized tasks and deliverables to ensure they fulfill all the expectations of a policy school project course.
 Prior to departing, we expect all students selected for the trip will receive at least partial scholarships as well as the expectation that the scholarship requires substantial, preparatory training, including, cultural awareness sessions, lectures by thought leaders in the social sector,and best practices training in client-based consulting.

 Along with their consulting project assignments in India, students will participate in a number of class sessions with scholars and leaders with deep expertise in NGOs, social enterprises, and international development.
 The students will also engage in regular project de-brief sessions to help them reflect and think critically about their experiences and lessons learned.
 These session will also allow for cross-learnings across projects.
 At the conclusion of the Winter Term, students will present clear and succinct oral and written deliverables that communicate the results of their work effectively.
-For MPP students using this as their Project Course, related requirements of your specialization will still apply throughout the spring semester.

 Israel and Jordan: Engaging and Exploring the Complexities of Global Philanthropy and Nonprofit Leadership